 – The entrance and outside

 I arrived by taxi and the bell man on duty helped me get my luggage from the taxi, but I asked to take it inside myself as it was only a small carry on.
 The outside area is always quite busy with a fair bit of foot traffic, but every time I entered or left the hotel I was always greeted and the side door opened for me.
-I do have a thing against revolving doors!

 Getting these photos with no cars and/or people was challenging but I did it!
 As I walked inside the hotel, someone by the door asked if I was checking in and quickly directed me to the right hand side, where the reception and concierge areas were located.